 Personal property insurance with limited coverage can be purchased at www.collegestudentinsurance.com.
 For information regarding policy, contact Elaine Ames at 509 963-1838.
 Failure to verify or obtain personal property insurance may result in unrecoverable financial loss.

 Self-Insurance Liability Policy: The State's Self-Insurance Fund is used to pay tort claim judgments and settlements arising from general liability and vehicle accidents for which the State is found to be negligent.
 Please visit this LINK to access the Enterprise Wide Transportation Policy on state vehicle, private vehicle and rental vehicle usage when conducting “Official State Business”.
 Visit this LINK to find detailed information on claim processing.
 Please contact the Director of Business Services with all claims information and questions.

 Graduate Student Health Insurance Plan: This is a sickness and injury insurance plan for all registered Graduate Teaching Assistants taking credit hours at CWU and contracted as a Graduate Teaching Assistant.
 Graduate Studies and Research automatically enrolls and pays the premiums, unless the Graduate Teaching Assistant elects otherwise.
-Visit the Academic Health Plans website at http://www.ahpcare.com/cwu for brochures, enrollment cards (printable using Adobe Acrobat), coverage receipts, ID cards, claims status and other services.
+Visit the Ascension website at www.4studenthealth.com/cwu to enroll and access brochures, enrollment cards (printable using Adobe Acrobat), coverage receipts, ID cards, claims status and other services.
 Click the following link for information about Eligibility and Costs.

 Master Automobile Policy: All state owned vehicles are insured for liability under the self-insurance fund but NOT for physical damage.
 Departments purchasing a vehicle for departmental use are responsible for notifying the Director of Business services and requesting physical damage coverage be placed on the vehicle.
 If departments elect to obtain the physical damage coverage, the department will be responsible for paying the premium.
 Please contact the Director of Business Services at (509) 963-2335 regarding questions and enrollment.